fatlinesofcode/ngDraggable/README.md

   Draggable div
 </div>
 ```
 Note: ng-center-anchor is optional.
-If not specificed, it defaults to true.
+If not specified, it defaults to false.

 Drop area usage:
 ```html